mlau01/OC-9-Mediscreen/README.md

 `gradlew runDocker`

-This will build all micro services needed and add them to your docker environment.
+This will build all micro services needed and add them to your docker environment in a fat container named 'mediscreen'

-This also build the Angular UI and add an image to docker environment.
+This also build the Angular UI and add it to docker environment.

 If you want build and run only the back end (without Angular UI), you can use this task: